nahidulhasan/laravel-macros/README.md

 ## Basic Usage

 A new class is created in App/Services folder named Macros.php.
 Here you have to add your code.
-For exanple I have added bank list.
+For example, I have added bank list.
 Now you can call Form::selectBank() in any view, and have it display a nice list of Bank list to select from.
 You can specify the parameters as the input name, default selected value, and array of options.

 Here is the example :
 ```
 <div class="form-group">